Ireland’s First Ever ‘Children for Children’ Ambassador Programme

 With an unexpected send off from ‘An Taoiseach’ at the airport, Ireland’s Children for Children Ambassador Programme to Jamaica was off to an amazing start!

 The seven short days spent interacting with the children and carrying out work projects across the orphanages in Jamaica brought enormous fulfilment to all involved.

-Everyday was packed with activities, involving visits to the other Mustard Seed sites across Kingston and the wider Jamaica, to interact with the residents and to carry out physical work projects.
+Everyday was packed with activities, including visits to the other Mustard Seed sites across Kingston and the wider Jamaica, to interact with the residents and to carry out work projects.
 And what a difference Team Ireland made!

-It was back breaking physical work but exhilarating and satisfying for all involved in the knowledge that they were making a tangible difference!
+It was back breaking physical work but exhilarating and satisfying for all involved knowing that they were making a tangible difference!